 This guide describes how to integrate external continuous integration (CI) with Front End Hosting - Advanced applications.
 These platform-agnostic instructions adapt to any CI system.

-Before configuring your CI pipeline, ensure the following requirements are met:
+Before you configure your CI pipeline, ensure the following requirements are met:

 DEPLOY_SSH_KEY | Private SSH key for authentication to the Acquia SVN repository |